Agency for Renewable Resources: Promotion of Research and Development

 The FNR's main task is to support applied research and development in the field of sustainable development and use of renewable resources.
-It is our goal to develop promising processes and products to make them ready for the market.
+It develops processes and products to make them ready for the market.
 The FNR supports around 6800 projects each year.

 Information and Public Relations

 The FNR is the first point of contact for all matters concerning renewable resources.
 Alongside specialist information, explanations and advice also play an important role.
 The FNR operates a variety of thematic portals providing information on the use of renewable resources.
 In addition, there are numerous publications available in the FNR's media library.
 Regular events and industry and consumer expos round off the spectrum of activities.

 EU and International Activities

 As well as taking part in EU funded projects, the FNR is also involved in European and international committees and working groups that develop strategies for the sustainable use of biomass using innovative and efficient technologies.